-The Big MBK E-book Bundle is a collection of printable PDF file downloads.
-Step-by-step instructions for many kites large and small.
+The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.

 AKFA Kite Fly—December 2018

 Of course, wind speeds were even higher up at 150 feet.
 After tying the line to the fence railing I looked up to spot the kite dipping low to the right, over the busy car park.
 Not good!
 Back on a safer length of line, the Fresh Wind Sled hovered over the grass for the rest of the afternoon's flying.

-Meanwhile, more kites were going up.
-Large and small.
-Allison and Neville had a Trilobyte up over the sand, with a large inflatable underneath.
+Meanwhile, more kites were going up, large and small.
+Allison and Neville had a trilobyte up over the sand, with a large inflatable underneath.
 Andy swapped out the gold parafoil for a blue one which did better in the fresh wind strength.
 Mark arrived and soon had his trusty old delta conyne fluttering away—but holding station well—in the stiff breeze.
-The Lester's Legs inflatable got some air time too, but had a harder time of it, rolling onto the grass a few times.
-Henry and Fiona joined in with the white parafoil and an inflatable I'll just call 'that ribbed thingy'.
+The Lester's-legs inflatable got some air time too, but had a harder time of it, rolling onto the grass a few times.
+Henry and Fiona joined in with the white parafoil and an inflatable I'll just call "that ribbed thingy."

 By this time the grassed area was getting rather crowded!
-The flying flotilla was drawing quite some attention from people walking past or going to and fro from the beach.
+The flying flotilla was drawing quite some attention from people walking past or going to-and-fro from the beach.

 Finally, Simon put up a small delta conyne.
 Talking of smaller kites, there were a couple of novelty parafoils with tubular tails over the grass.
-Also, several other small kites being flown by members of the public down on the beach.
+Also, several other small kites were being flown by members of the public down on the beach.

 There was plenty of action at this kite fly!

 AKFA Kite Fly—November 2018

 The fly day had a somewhat lower turnout than our best, but still, a good fly was had by all.